 For users, the EMTC list was developed to be open-ended.
 An open-ended approach is considered evergreen – the resulting material retains its relevance by growing continuously to meet the needs of a community.
-For the sub-committee, managing an open-ended reference list, where new terms can be submitted over time, is possible, but only when a solid process for upkeep is established.
+For the sub-committee, managing an open-ended reference list, where new terms can be submitted over time, is possible, but only when a solid evaluation process for upkeep is established.
 This is possible with the concept of spectrums.

 Secondly, strategies such as a thesaurus approach emerge.
 With a thesaurus approach, each term is related to other similar terms and by selecting one term, other similar or related terms can be found using the various spectra the term can be found in.
-The thesaurus then leads the user down a path where the user can choose for themselves the best term as they deem appropriate for the situation.
+The thesaurus then leads the user down a path where the user can choose for themselves the best term they deem appropriate for the situation.
 Through the spectrum approach, the EMTC will be able to list related terms for any given reference term when using a thesaurus.

 For consumers of CAP, the <event> element is free form, and consumer systems should already be accepting free form values for this element.
-The terms in the EMTC list should not require any refactoring in those consuming systems if those terms appear in CAP messages.
+The consuming systems should not require any refactoring if the terms from the EMTC list start to appear in CAP messages.
 This of course assumes consumers use the <event> element for what it was intended – as a display element only.

 Secondly, for consumers that want more – that want the ability to auto-process and compare event types across systems and platforms – the EMTC is suggesting an alternative procedure requiring the cooperation of CAP originators and consumers alike.
-The EMTC is asking originators to populate one instance of the <eventCode> element with a code value from the list – the value that most closely represents the event type used by the alerting authority.
-For example, if the alerting authority has an established event term that closely mirrors an EMTC term, the following should be placed into any associated CAP message file.
+The EMTC is asking originators to populate at least one instance of the <eventCode> element with a code value from the EMTC list – the value that most closely represents the event type used by the alerting authority.
+For example, if the alerting authority has an established event term, and it closely mirrors an EMTC term, the following should be placed into any associated CAP alert message.

-<eventCode> <valueName>OET:v1.0</valueName>” <value>OET-537</value> --a coded value for the closest EMTC event term </eventCode>
+<eventCode> <valueName>OET:v1.0</valueName>” <value>OET-537</value> --a coded value of the closest EMTC event term </eventCode>

-If a term does not closely resemble any EMTC term, then following is requested.
+If a term does not closely resemble any EMTC term, then following should be used.

 <eventCode> <valueName>OET:v1.0</valueName>” <value>OET-000</value> --a coded value for the EMTC event term “other event” </eventCode>

 For alerting authorities, if one does not already have their own list, one may freely use the terms from the EMTC list.
-If one already has their own event terms list, the EMTC requests a mapping of those terms to equivalent terms in the EMTC list by the CAP originator when generating an alert message (as exampled above).
+If one already has their own event terms list, the EMTC requests a mapping of those terms to equivalent terms in the EMTC list by the alerting authorities and CAP originators when generating an alert message (as exampled above).
 The sub-committee will periodically expand the list and release updated versions.

 Secondly, the EMTC is also asking authorities to submit terms for inclusion into the list.
-As mentioned, the sub-committee will periodically expand the list but will only do so acting as a custodian for the list rather than the subject matter experts for the terms on the list.
-If there is a situation where the “other issue” coded value is used in a CAP alert message, then the event type used in that message is a candidate for inclusion on the EMTC list going forward.
+As mentioned, the sub-committee will periodically expand the list but will only do so acting as a custodian of the list rather than the subject matter experts for the terms on the list.
+If there is a situation where the “other issue” coded value is used in a CAP alert message, then the native event type used in that message is a candidate for inclusion on the EMTC list going forward.

 Submitted Event Terms